Postgraduate Scholarship Scheme

 - Your post code on entry to undergraduate study met the geo-demographic indicator as defined by the HEFCE POLAR3 Low Participation Neighbourhood (LPN) data and ACORN information (a system that assigns specific geo-demographic profiles to individual UK postcodes).

 - You received Disabled Students’ Allowances during your undergraduate study.

 - You are from a group that is under-represented in a particular discipline or professional pathway – specifically women with an offer to study in the School of Mechanical, Aerospace and Civil Engineering or the School of Electrical and Electronic Engineering.

-We will award scholarships on the basis of a holistic assessment of the above criteria, together with an assessment of under-represented groups in particular disciplines or professional pathways.
+We awarded scholarships on the basis of a holistic assessment of the above criteria, together with an assessment of under-represented groups in particular disciplines or professional pathways.

-These scholarships are not open to students who:
+These scholarships were not open to students who:

 - already hold a qualification at master’s or doctoral level;

 - are applying for deferred entry;

 - hold an offer to study on a part-time basis;